Occupational Exposure

 The 7 Highest-Risk Construction Trades

-While all construction workers faced some asbestos exposure risk, seven trades experienced the highest and most consistent exposure throughout their careers.
+While all construction workers faced some exposure risk, seven trades experienced the highest and most consistent contact with the fiber throughout their careers.

 1. Insulators (Heat and Frost Workers)